 Demonstrated system feasibility.

-A proprietary system based on a variation of IEEE 802.16 technology has already been deployed successfully with various US utilities in channel sizes 1 MHz and smaller.
+A proprietary system based on a variation of IEEE 802.16 technology has already been deployed successfully with various US utilities in channel bandwidth 1 MHz and smaller.
+See 802.16 contribution 802.16-15-0035-00-Gcon for further details.

 Proven similar technology via testing, modeling, simulation, etc. At least five utilities in the US have either deployed or are testing a proprietary system based on a variation of IEEE 802.16 technology.